-- 1) Remove cap and position the bottle under the discharge tube.
+- 1) Remove cap (lid) and position the bottle under the discharge tube.
 Install discharge tube if needed. - 2) Go to BOTTLE OPT. in the program menu and select COMPOSITE.
 Then select the correct bottle size.

-☑Note
+Note Note

-Note: The composite containers are not designated to be used in the sampler along with the sequential table installed.
+The composite containers are not designated to be used in the sampler along with the sequential table installed.
 If switching from sequential to composite sampling, the sequential turntable will need to be removed by removing the fastening screws and the table connector.
 In Bottle Opt. under the program menu, select Composite sampling.

-Sequential Storage systems have multiple sample bottles (usually two, four, twelve or twenty four) sitting on a turntable-mounted carousel, which are rotated under the sample chamber and filled as specified by the sampling program.
+Sequential Storage systems have multiple sample bottles twenty-four 500ml bottles sitting on a turntable-mounted carousel, which are rotated under the sample chamber and filled as specified by the sampling program.